zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobGet getStatusCommon method with StepData flag.
      * The getStatusCommon method is given a jobName and jobId value to use for retrieval
-     * of its status with StepData flag set to true.
+     * of its status with the StepData flag set to true.
      *
      * @param prefix partial or full job name to use for searching
      * @author Frank Giordano